jamest1665/Grok-Omega-4xapikeys/README.md

-# Grok-Omega-4xapikeys
+# Grok-Omega ∞

-One prompt → automatically picks the cheapest &amp; fastest model (OpenAI • Claude • Grok • Gemini) – live demo
+**One prompt → automatically picks the cheapest & fastest model**
+OpenAI • Claude • Grok • Gemini

+Live demo (100% bring your own keys) → https://grok-omega.streamlit.app

+Private lifetime deal $99 → $29 this week only
+Reply “ME” on Twitter for instant access

+Made with ∞ on mobile